 - CPT for a Course Requirement: CPT can be authorized if the student enrolls in a course for the degree/major and the course requires practical training to be completed.

 CPT is not available for all academic majors.
 Refer to the USF catalog of classes or consult with your academic advisor regarding internships or practical experience for your degree.

 If you have determined that your program does allow you to pursue CPT, you will need to submit the following to ISSS via your MyISSS account (Navigate to the left menu - Requests - to find the request type):

-- Name and email of your academic advisor who will complete the recommendation form.
-Before sending the recommendation to your advisor make sure you have provided them your employment offer letter and they know if you are requesting part-time or full-time CPT and your correct CPT dates.
+- Name and email of your academic advisor or course instructor, depending on your program, who will complete the recommendation form.
+Before sending the recommendation to your advisor make sure you have provided them with your employment offer letter and they know if you are requesting part-time or full-time CPT and your correct CPT dates.

 - Proof of course enrollment in the USF internship course (if applicable)